BlinkUX/sequelize-mock/docs/docs/getting-started.md

 ## Swapping Model for Mocks

 There are a number of libraries out there that can be used to replace `require()` dependencies with mock objects.
-You can simply use one of these libraries to replace the Sequelize Mock object into your code and it should run exactly as you would expect
+You can simply use one of these libraries to replace the Sequelize Mock object into your code and it should run exactly as you would expect.

 Here is an example of doing so with [proxyquire](https://www.npmjs.com/package/proxyquire)